zicat/tributary/doc/user_guide.md

 sink.group_1.functionIdentity=print
 ```

-Note: server.port and source.s1.netty.port is not be used, channel.c1.dirs is existing and allowed to read and write.
+Note: server.port and source.s1.netty.port is not be used and same, channel.c1.dirs must exist and allow reading and
+writing.

 Given the application.properties, we can start tributary service as follows: